psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 Food was brought.
 The Bishop tucked straight in.
 Sir Kay sat by the beautiful wife of the Carle and started eyeing and chatting her up ("What's a lovely girl like you doing with a brute like him" etc) as the Carle glared at him.
 Gawain waited politely to be invited to sit.

 The Carle asked him to do something for him - throw a spear at his head.
 Do it...
-Gawain did, threw the spear so quickly - sparks behind the head of the Carle on the wall. gawain didnlt ususally miss - how had h dodged it?
+Gawain did, threw the spear so quickly - sparks behind the head of the Carle on the wall.
+Gawain didn't usually miss - how had the Carle dodged it?
 The Carle thanked him, sat him opposite his wife.
 He was taken in by her beauty, the Carle said his desire was pointless She was his wife.
 Do not think more of her.
 Gawain blushed.

 Carle's daughter called for, pretty, beautifully and expensively dressed.
-"Where is your harp?" the finst harp, and she played a beautiful tune, sang a song about th exploits of Arthur.
+"Where is your harp?" the finest harp, and she played a beautiful tune, sang a song about th exploits of Arthur.

 Comfortable, but simple rooms were found for Kay and the Bishop, Gawain was shown to the Carle's bedchamber and told he should make himself comfortable there.
-THen the Carle's wife came in and Gawain was told to kiss her while the Carle watched. gawain did as askd, kissed her again, their embrace got more intimate "WHoa" said the Carle, but you did as I asked.
-So you will not go unrewarded, And he sent for his daughter and said Gawain may snd th night with her.
+THen the Carle's wife came in and Gawain was told to kiss her while the Carle watched.
+Gawain did as asked, kissed her again, their embrace got more intimate "Whoa" said the Carle, but you did as I asked.
+So you will not go unrewarded, And he sent for his daughter and said Gawain may spend the night with her.

-Kay and the Bishop were up early, and Kay was all for laving, but the Bishop said they should wait for Gawain (it's all a bit Top Gear / Grand Tour, Clarkson,Hammond and May).
+Kay and the Bishop were up early, and Kay was all for leaving, but the Bishop said they should wait for Gawain (it's all a bit Top Gear / Grand Tour, Clarkson, Hammond and May).

 The Carle had got up early too, checking preparations for breakfast; the bell was rung for mass, and dutiful Gawain got up to go, asking when he would see the Carle's daughter again.